 Public reviews

-Trustpilot rates ATC Brokers 4.2 out of 5, but from only 6 reviews (Trustpilot profile, checked 15 July 2026).
+Trustpilot rates ATC Brokers 4.2 out of 5, but from only 6 reviews (Trustpilot profile, captured August 2026).
 Six is far too small a sample to read as a verdict: a single review moves that score by more than a tenth of a point, and every other broker we cover is rated on hundreds or thousands.
 Treat it as an absence of public-review evidence rather than a good result, which fits a firm whose £1,500 minimum keeps client numbers low.
 Trustpilot profiles also cover the whole brand across every market, not the FCA-authorised UK entity alone.

 Account types and minimum deposit